Drakolis/drakolis.github.io/README.md

 I build what others can’t yet see.
 I specialize in translating ambiguous vision into resilient systems, coaching high-performing teams, and stabilizing chaos at critical moments.
 Whether in early-stage startups or scale-ups, I act as a systems architect, strategic translator, and builder of the previously unbuildable.

-I solve high-level, complex challenges that haven’t been done before—across systems, products, and strategy.
+I solve high-level, complex challenges that haven’t been done before — across systems, products, and strategy.
 I’m at my best when I’m shaping something new, not optimizing what already exists.

 I think in patterns, not tasks.
 I zoom out.
 I connect dots others miss.
 Whether I’m leading a team, prototyping a system, or creating new user experiences, my focus is always the same: build something meaningful, elegant, and scalable.

 ## How I Work Best
-- Give me a wide problem space and trust—watch it turn into vision and architecture.
+- Give me a wide problem space and trust — watch it turn into vision and architecture.
 - I love teams who care.
 About the mission, about each other, about why we're doing the work.
 - I bring a strong sense of creative ownership, but I collaborate deeply—no heroics, no ego.
 - Balance is not optional.
 Burnout kills creativity.
 Healthy people build better systems.